Punio03/Ball-Sort-Puzzle-Color-Sorting-Game-PCG/README.md

 ---

 ## 1. Introduction
+This project explores procedural generation of **Ball Sort Puzzle** levels using **evolutionary algorithms**.
+The goal is to investigate whether these methods can generate solvable and diverse puzzles comparable to levels produced by a classical **BFS-based search**.
+By comparing algorithmic and deterministic generation techniques, we aim to evaluate the potential of PCG to improve puzzle variety, difficulty control, and generation efficiency.
+The study contributes to understanding the applicability of evolutionary PCG methods in mobile puzzle games.

+## 2. Background and Literature
 Mobile puzzle games are widely popular, but many of them suffer from repetitive or poorly designed levels, which negatively impacts player engagement.
 Designing a large number of high-quality puzzle levels manually is difficult and time-consuming, making it a common bottleneck in puzzle game development.